-Identity is the Key Enabler for Building Trust in the New Workplace
+Identity is the Key Enabler for Building Digital Trust in the New Workplace

 Over the past year, the global shift to remote work has changed the way we live and completely transformed the way organisations view productivity and collaboration.